civol/HDLRuby/tuto/tutorial_sw.md

 ### 2.2.
 How to reuse a circuit already declared

 Like with functions in software, a circuit is often used as part of one or several larger circuits.
-Contrary to the software, however, the circuit must be physically copied for being reused.
+Contrary to the software, however, the circuit must be physically copied to be reused.
 This copy is called an *instance* and the act of copying an *instantiation*.
 In HDLRuby, an instantiation is done as follows:

 ```ruby
 <circuit name>(:<copy name>)
 ```

-For example, if you what to use copies of the previously defined circuit `my_circuit` in a new circuit called `another_circuit` you can do as follows:
+For example, if you want to use copies of the previously defined circuit `my_circuit` in a new circuit called `another_circuit` you can do as follows:

 ```ruby
 system :another_circuit do